-There are approximately 300 million Indigenous People worldwide.
+There are approximately 300 million Indigenous Peoples worldwide.
 Although they make up roughly 4.5 percent of the global population, they account for about 10 percent of the poor, with nearly 80 percent of Indigenous Peoples living in Asia.
 Indigenous Peoples safeguard within their traditional territories about 80 percent of the planet’s biodiversity, yet they legally own less than 11 percent of these lands.

 The World Bank is working actively and globally with Indigenous Peoples on a number of issues directly affecting them, including climate change.